mariangle/ecommerce-app-ms-sql-net-react/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project served as an opportunity for me to use my existing self-taught front-end and existing back-end skills and build an ecommerce.
-However, I quickly realized that I needed to acquire additional knowledge in various technologies to accomplish my goals.
+This project served as an opportunity for me to use my self-taught front-end skills and existing back-end skills to build an ecommerce.
+However, I quickly realized that I needed to acquire additional knowledge in various technologies to accomplish my goal.
 Through my exploration of technologies like C# Web API, Redux, JWT tokens, and HTTP methods, I expanded my skill set and gained the ability to develop a comprehensive full-stack e-commerce application.
 This experience allowed me to create an aesthetically pleasing and highly functional solution.

 ### Built With

-* React
+* React.js
-* SQL
+* Microsoft SQL Server
-* C# Web Api
+* .NET Web API
 * Redux
 * SCSS